-The first thing you might want to know is who are affiliates and how can they help you promote your online store?
+The first thing you might want to know is who are affiliates, and how can they help you in eCommerce marketing?
 Here’s an answer:

 Affiliates are promoters of your product who earn commission on every sale that you make from the customers referred by them.
 These can be influential bloggers with a huge readership or just a regular person with a large social media following (like most Instagram influencers).
 Some of the largest e-commerce companies derive as much as 40% of their revenue through affiliate marketing, and Amazon is the largest of them.

-For online stores, affiliate marketing can prove to be just as much profitable as these retail giants.
+For online stores, affiliate marketing can prove to be just as much profit as these retail giants.
 So go ahead and find a few affiliates that would promote your online store.

 How to find affiliates for your online store?

 You need to find bloggers/influencers who write about the products related to your industry.
 For example, if you sell handbags, you should approach a fashion blogger or influencer.
-Find out what do they mostly write about and how much of an impact does it have on their readers by checking the level of engagement the blogger has on their blog or her social media profiles.
+Find out what they mostly write about and how much of an impact does it have.
+This can be done by checking the level of engagement the blogger has.
 For example, the number of comments on a blog post or an Instagram post can give you a fair idea of the level of engagement the blogger/influencer has.

 Another way to build an affiliate network for your online store is to list your offering on affiliate marketplaces.
 Some of the popular affiliate marketplaces are: